EventStore/documentation/docs/clients/grpc/subscribing-to-streams/README.md

 ### Subscribing to $all

-Subscribing to $all is much like subscribing to a stream, but you need to provide a `Position` instead.
-This can be `Start`, `End` or a `Position` created from a commit and prepare position.
+Subscribing to the `$all` stream is much like subscribing to a regular stream.
+The only difference is how you need to specify the stream position.
+For the `$all` stream, you have to provide a `Position` structure instead, which consists of two big integers - prepare and commit positions.
+The `Position` value can be `Start`, `End` or a `Position` created from a commit and prepare position.

 The corresponding `$all` subscription will subscribe from the event after the one at commit position `1056` and prepare position `1056`.